APPLYING FOR A FEDERAL DIRECT LOAN

-Email the Financial Aid Office at Financialaid@nmjc.edu to find out more information.
+Email the Financial Aid Office at Financialaid@nmjc.edu if you have any questions.

-Click here to complete the required Loan Entrance Counseling if you are a first time borrower.
+Loan Entrance Counseling is required if you are a first time borrower.

-Click here to complete a Master Promissory Note for a Direct Loan if you are a first-time borrower with NMJC..
+Master Promissory Note is required for a Direct Loan if you are a first-time borrower.

 Exit Counseling is required before graduation or a drop in attendance below six credits in the Fall or Spring semesters.

 After you graduate, leave school, or drop below half-time enrollment toward a degree, you have six (6) months before you begin repayment.
 This is called a grace period.